logixism/wlshot/README.md

 # wlshot
  A screenshot tool for wayland that allows for freezing the screen to take a screenshot.
 At the core, just a wrapper for grim & imagemagick

+## why use this ❓
+ Unlike other tools for screenshots on Hyprland, such as [`grimblast`](https://github.com/hyprwm/contrib/tree/main/grimblast) or [`hyprshot`](https://github.com/Gustash/Hyprshot), wlshot does not have issues with taking a frozen screenshot, such as a crosshair appearing in the bottom right corner. wlshot also allows changing output format :)

 ## installation ✨
  install the dependencies listed below, and then copy wlshot to `/usr/bin`